NERC-CEH/power_flux/README.md

 ![Fig x.
 DNDC model output.](README_files/figure-html/unnamed-chunk-8-1.png)

-Using this output as the time course of the true mean, we can simulate sets of chamber samples which might be realised, given specified spatial variability and noise in the measurements system.
+Using this output as the time course of the true mean, we can simulate sets of chamber samples which might be realised, given specified spatial variability and sigma_chi in the measurements system.
 We do this using the model of Levy et al (2018):

 $$ \mu_{t} = \mathtt{dlnorm}(t, \Delta, k) N_\mathrm{in} \Omega $$